-- Elements (heavy metals) in PM10 were measured at Copenhagen/street (HCAB), Copenhagen/urban background, Aarhus/street, Odense/street and the rural site Risø. - Additionally, PM10 and PM{2.5} were measured at both Copenhagen/street (HCAB) and Risø by means of TEOM that measures on a half hourly basis making it possible to resolve the diurnal variation.
-Part of these measurements was carried out in a research project funded separately by the Danish EPA. - Particle number was measured at Copenhagen/street (HCAB), Copenhagen/urban background and Risø in cooperation with a particle research project funded separately by the Danish EPA.
-Additionally, measurements were started at a suburban site in Hvidovre in autumn 2015. - Ozone (O3) was measured at all urban background and rural stations, and at the street stations Copenhagen/street (HCAB). - Carbon monoxide (CO) was measured at all street stations except Jagtvej as well as at the urban background station, Copenhagen/urban background and the rural site Risø. - Benzene and toluene were measured at Copenhagen/street (HCAB) and Copenhagen/urban background using passive sampling on a weekly basis. - PAHs were measured at Copenhagen/street (HCAB) and at the suburban site in Hvidovre. - SO2 was measured at Copenhagen/street (HCAB).
-The main purpose was to monitor episodic high concentrations. - Elemental carbon (EC) and organic carbon (OC) were measured at Copenhagen/street (HCAB) and the rural site Risø.
-EC was measured at the suburban station in Hvidovre. - The meteorological parameters air temperature, wind speed and direction, relative humidity and global radiation were measured in Copenhagen, Odense, Aarhus and Aalborg at the urban background stations or at a location, which is representative for the meteorology at the urban background station.
+- Particle number was measured at Copenhagen/street (HCAB), Copenhagen/urban background and Risø in cooperation with a particle research project funded separately by the Danish EPA.
+Additionally, measurements were started at a suburban site in Hvidovre in autumn 2015. - Ozone (O3) was measured at all urban background and rural stations, and at the street stations Copenhagen/street (HCAB). - Carbon monoxide (CO) was measured at all street stations except Jagtvej as well as at the urban background station, Copenhagen/urban background and the rural site Risø. - Benzene and toluene were measured at Copenhagen/street (HCAB) and Copenhagen/urban background using passive sampling on a weekly basis. - PAHs were measured at Copenhagen/street (HCAB) and at the suburban site in Hvidovre. - Sulphur dioxide (SO2) was measured at Copenhagen/street (HCAB).
+The main purpose was to monitor episodic high concentrations. - Elemental carbon (EC) and organic carbon (OC) were measured at Copenhagen/street (HCAB) and the rural site Risø in PM2.5.
+EC was measured at the suburban station in Hvidovre.
+In addition, the main inorganing ions in PM2.5 was determined at Risø. - The meteorological parameters air temperature, wind speed and direction, relative humidity and global radiation - were measured in Copenhagen, Odense, Aarhus and Aalborg at the urban background stations or at a location, which is representative for the meteorology at the urban background station.